hettlage/mercury-transit-2019/content/_index.md

 # Find out more

-More detailed information about the Mercury transit is available from the [Guide to the Transit of Mercury of 11th November 2019](/docs/ToM_2019_Africa_Handbook.pdf).
+More detailed information about the Mercury transit is available from the [Guide to the Transit of Mercury of 11th November 2019](/docs/ToM_2019_Africa_Handbook.pdf) and the [Transit of Mercury poster](/docs/TransitOfMercuryPoster.pdf).

 <div class="resources">
 <div>